 It is derived from the Latin word informare, meaning "to give form,

-".
+shape, or character to".
 The typology of signs: icons, indices, and symbols,

 which were defined by Charles Sanders clarified that they where all different